Skip to main content

 Intended learning outcomes

-The overall course aim is to describe the components and functions of rail vehicles as well as the various demands a rail vehicle must fulfil.
-The course should give you a good platform for work in the field of rail vehicle engineering, and a deeper knowledge in the area of the chosen extra task.
+The course aim is to give you the fundamentals of railway systems and, in particular, to describe the components and functions of rail vehicles as well as the various demands a rail vehicle must fulfil.
+The course should give you a good platform for work in the field of railway engineering.

-After a completed course you should, among other things, be able to:
+After a completed course you should be able to:

-• explain how bogies, carbodies, traction and brake systems work and can be improved
+• explain how bogies, carbody tilting, traction and brake systems work and can be improved

-• calculate train performance like acceleration and braking capacity, average speed and energy usage
+• calculate train performance like acceleration and braking capacity, average speed and energy consumption

 • determine outer dimensions and interior design for a train at a given operational task

-• discuss the trends and future potential for rail vehicles
+• discuss the trends and future potential for railway traffic and their influence on advancing social and environmental sustainability and sustainable transportation.

-• carry out detailed analysis of the area within rail vehicle technology
+• carry out detailed analysis of a specific area within rail vehicle technology

 Literature and preparations